On the treewidth of triangulated 3-manifolds: An obstruction to bounded cutwidth and pathwidth

 \begin{remark} In the above definition of a canonical handle decomposition of a triangulation we associate $0$-handles with tetrahedra and $3$-handles with vertices of the triangulation.
-This is motivated by the fact that we model this decomposition on the dual graph rather than on the tri\-an\-gu\-la\-tion itself.
-The reason for this choice, in turn, is that it is the dual graph of a tri\-an\-gu\-la\-tion which acts as an intermediary between the topology of a $3$-manifold and the framework of structural graph theory. \end{remark}
+This is motivated by the fact that we model this decomposition on the dual graph rather than on the triangulation itself.
+The reason for this choice, in turn, is that it is the dual graph of a triangulation which acts as an intermediary between the topology of a $3$-manifold and the framework of structural graph theory. \end{remark}

 The following lemma gives a bound on the complexity of boundary surfaces occurring in the process of building up a manifold $\manifold$ from the handles of the canonical handle decomposition of a given triangulation of $\manifold$.